amsaren/course_materials/Biocontainers_2021/Slides/Building_Singularity_Containers.md

 - Cons:
   - Results not easily reproducible or reusable
     - e.g. to update a software you'll have to start from scratch again
-  - Always need root access
+  - Always needs root access

 # Base images
-- In both case you start with a base OS image and add your applications and dependencies
+- In both cases you start with a base OS image and add your applications and dependencies
 - You start with an existing container (local file or in a registry) or by specifying a bootstrap agent and source